-Clinical trials are research studies conducted in people to determine whether treatments are safe and effective.
-Without clinical research and the help of human volunteers, there can be no better treatments, no prevention and no cure for Alzheimer’s disease.
+Clinical trials are research studies conducted with human volunteers to determine whether treatments are safe and effective.
+Without clinical research and the help of participants, there can be no treatments, prevention or cure for Alzheimer’s disease.

 Living with Alzheimer's disease

 - Treatment trials to test new drug and non-drug based dementia treatments or combinations of treatments.

 - Diagnostic studies that find new tests or procedures for diagnosing a disease or condition.

 - Prevention trials that investigate ways to prevent the onset of diseases.

 - Quality of life studies that explore ways to improve quality of life for individuals who have a chronic illness, their caregivers and family members.

 - Online studies, which are web-based research conducted entirely online.

 Don't just hope for a cure — help us find one.